Table of contents

 Copy link to PolicyThe Development Cooperation Charter, revised in 2023, outlines Japan’s approach to development co‑operation, emphasising human security as its core principle.
 The charter highlights Japan’s commitment to promoting international norms rooted in equity, openness and justice.
 It aims to promote sustainable growth and uphold a rules-based international order, aligned with Japan’s vision of a “Free and Open Indo‑Pacific”.
 A focus is also placed on the promotion of quality growth for long-term social and economic development and enhancing regional connectivity.

 Japan places great importance on dialogue and collaboration with diverse actors to tackle the compound crises and development challenges confronting the international community.
-For instance, it partners with multilateral organisations, leveraging their expertise and networks to build synergies with its bilateral co-operation and to reach less accessible sectors and regions less accessible.
-Through its engagement with multilaterals, Japan supports the rule of law and peace while aiming to promote inclusive, resilient societies that contribute to free trade; long-term prosperity; and maintain financial sustainability and regional stability.
+For instance, it partners with multilateral organisations, leveraging their expertise and networks to build synergies with its bilateral co‑operation, and to reach less accessible sectors and regions.
+Through its engagement with multilaterals, Japan supports the rule of law and peace while aiming to promote inclusive, resilient societies that contribute to free trade; long-term prosperity; and maintaining financial sustainability and regional stability.
 Japan is a strong proponent of quality infrastructure investment.

 Findings from OECD-DAC reviews

 Copy link to Findings from OECD-DAC reviewsThe 2020 OECD-DAC Peer Review praised Japan’s whole-of-society approach to implementing the Sustainable Development Goals (SDGs) and recognised Japan as a global champion of disaster risk reduction.
 It noted that increasing ODA could strengthen Japan’s leadership and commitment to the SDGs and that a mechanism would help ensure coherence between domestic policies and global sustainable development objectives.
 Whole-of-government country policies would ensure synergies across Japan’s portfolio, and it could be more explicit about how programmes reduce poverty.
 More streamlined systems and procedures would make Japan a more agile donor.
-The Peer Review found that Japan had fully or partially implemented 19 of the 20 recommendations of the 2014 Peer Review.
-Discover insights from Japan’s 2020 Peer Review and learn from Japan’s practices in Development Co-operation Tools Insights Practices (TIPs).
-Japan’s next Peer Review is planned for 2026.
+Japan’s 2026 DAC Peer Review will be published at the end of 2026.

 ODA allocation overview

-Copy link to ODA allocation overviewJapan provided USD 16.8 billion (preliminary data) of ODA in 2024 (USD 17.6 billion in constant terms), representing 0.39% of GNI.1 This was a decrease of 10.3% in real terms in volume and a decrease in the share of GNI from 2023.
-Japan’s ODA has risen steadily over the last six years.
+Copy link to ODA allocation overviewJapan provided USD 16.2 billion (preliminary data) of ODA in 2025 (USD 15.6 billion in constant terms), representing 0.35% of GNI.1 This was a decrease of 5.6% in real terms in volume and a decrease in the share of GNI from 2024.
+This marks the third year of decrease, also explained by the yen depreciation against the dollar.
 Japan is mindful of the need to achieve the 0.7% ODA/GNI target but has not set a domestic target.
-Within Japan’s ODA portfolio in 2023, 42.2% was provided in the form of grants and 57.8% in the form of non-grants.2
+Within Japan’s ODA portfolio in 2024, 41.6% was provided in the form of grants, and 58.4% was extended as loans.

-In 2024, Japan ranked 5th among DAC members in terms of ODA volume and 13th in terms of the ODA to GNI ratio.
+In 2025, Japan ranked 5th among Development Assistance Committee (DAC) members in terms of ODA volume and 13th when ODA is taken as a share of GNI.
 The majority of Japan’s ODA is delivered bilaterally through the public sector.
-Among DAC members in 2023, it has one of the highest bilateral shares of country programmable aid (77.8% of gross bilateral ODA).
-Japan’s bilateral ODA per person in extreme poverty3 was USD 7.7 per person in least developed countries (LDCs) in 2023, one of the highest amongst DAC members.
-Japan provided 70% of bilateral allocable ODA to aid for trade in 2023.
+Among DAC members in 2024, it has one of the highest bilateral shares of country programmable aid (80.2% of gross bilateral ODA).
+Japan is one the biggest providers of ODA in support of climate (USD 11.3 billion) and the environment (USD 10.4 billion).
+Japan provided 59.1% of bilateral allocable ODA to aid for trade in 2024.

-Japan has committed to several international targets and DAC standards and recommendations.
+Japan is committed to several international targets and DAC standards and recommendations.
 Learn more about DAC Recommendations.

 Japan: Performance against commitments and DAC Recommendations